On Lipschitz continuous optimal stopping boundaries: Properties of the optimal boundary

-\begin{remark} One can use locally Lipschitz continuity of $t\mapsto b(t)$ and the law of iterated logarithm to show that $\tau_*$ is actually equal to the first time $X$ goes strictly above the boundary, i.e., for all $(t,x)\in[0,T)\times\reali$, it holds $\prob$-a.s.
+\begin{remark} One can use local Lipschitz continuity of $t\mapsto b(t)$ and the law of iterated logarithm to show that $\tau_*$ is actually equal to the first time $X$ goes strictly below the boundary, i.e., for all $(t,x)\in[0,T)\times\reali$, it holds $\prob$-a.s.

 This is an important fact that can be used to prove that $(t,x)\mapsto\tau_*(t,x)$ is continuous $\prob$-a.s., and it is zero at all boundary points, hence implying $v\in C^{1,1}([0,T)\times\reali)$~(see for example \cite[Sec.~5 and 6]{DeAE16}). \end{remark}